JesseCFisher/assignment-4-hospital-appointments/README.md

+# Solution Notes

+My simplest solution for setting Appointments used an HTML5 datetime picker for two attributes: start_time and end_time.
+This worked fine but users must select the date of the appointment twice.
+I wanted to DRY up the UX.

+The next solution gave Appointments three attributes: `start_date`, `start_time`, and `end_time`.
+The start_date uses jQuery UI datepicker.
+The start/end time uses an HTML5 time picker.
+When calculating the duration, there exists a bug if the appointment crosses midnight.

+The current solution gives Appointments three time related attributes: `start_date`, `start_time`, and `duration`.
+The form consists of jQuery UI datepicker, HTML5 timepicker, and a number field for the duration in minutes.
+This allows appointments to span across midnight.
+The `end_time` is calculated.

 # Assignment 4 - Hospital Appointments

 Create CRUD to book appointments at a hospital.
 Create plausible column names and table organization for